Visa Information (F-1) for newly enrolled students

 Higher education in the United States is an expensive investment, and colleges are required by federal law to obtain documentation of available funds to cover your education in the United States.
 It is advisable to plan your finances accordingly.
 The following chart will help approximate costs.
 (It would be best to err on the high side).

-The cost of attendance for the 2015-16 academic year have not been released yet, we anticipate the approximate figures to be:
+The cost of attendance for the academic year is as follows:

 (*You must be covered by a U.S. based health insurance provider)